It is time to meet new places and this time with IaniWorld we add the Argentine Republic to our list of destinations.

 In times of low rainfall, part of the old dam wall and a small island stand out to the surface.

-On one bank is the funnel-shaped landfill that helps discharge water from the lake when levels are high.
+On one bank is the famous spillway that helps discharge water from the lake when levels are high.

 Crossing the road we can admire the height of the current wall on the stony river and, if we are lucky, perhaps the discharge valves are open forming the great fall of water.